-SFTP stands for Secure File Transfer Protocol, also called SSH File Transfer Protocol, is a network protocol for accessing, transferring and managing files on remote systems.
-STTP provides organizations with a higher level of file transfer protection which allows businesses to securely transfer billing data, funds and data recovery files.
+SFTP stands for Secure File Transfer Protocol, also called SSH File Transfer Protocol, and is a network protocol for accessing, transferring, and managing files on remote systems.
+STTP provides organizations with a higher level of file transfer protection which allows businesses to securely transfer billing data, funds, and data recovery files.

 7. EDI via FTPS (File Transfer Protocol)